rafmuller/brkdcn-ans-terra/ansible/README.md

 pyenv virtualenv 3.10 cisco-live
 ```

-THen on the root directory for the ansible repository run:
+Then on the root directory for the ansible repository run:

 ```bash
 pyenv local cisco-live